When AI Agents Remember: Building Persistent Memory for Autonomous Coding

 prompt = prompt + "\n\nProject findings from previous tasks:\n" + findings

-}This single change transformed lgtm from a tool that repeated mistakes into one that improved over the course of a project.
+One file.
+One concatenation.
+That single change transformed lgtm from a tool that repeated mistakes into one that genuinely improved over the course of a project.

 The Compaction Problem

-There’s an obvious issue with appending findings forever: the file grows, and eventually it fills the context window with redundant information.
-“Always use go test ./... instead of go test” doesn’t need to appear fourteen times.
+Appending findings forever has an obvious failure mode: the file bloats, the context window fills with redundant garbage, and “Always use go test ./... instead of go test” shows up fourteen times like a broken mantra.

 The solution is AI-powered self-compaction.
 When findings.md exceeds 8KB, lgtm feeds it back through the LLM with instructions to merge duplicates, remove superseded entries, and keep only actionable rules.
 The compacted output replaces the original file.

-This is a design I hadn’t seen elsewhere: using the same LLM that generates findings to periodically compress them.
-It works because the compaction task is genuinely simpler than the coding task — the model is merging structured text, not reasoning about code.
-The 8KB threshold was chosen to keep findings well within a single prompt’s useful context.
+Using the same LLM that generates findings to periodically compress them — I hadn’t seen this pattern elsewhere.
+It works because compaction is genuinely simpler than coding.
+The model is merging structured text, not reasoning about logic.
+The 8KB threshold keeps findings well within a single prompt’s useful context.
 After compaction, the file typically shrinks by half.

 Shared Context: Explore Once, Use Everywhere

-A related problem showed up when I looked at how many tokens each task was consuming.
+Let’s talk about token waste.
+When I profiled how many tokens each task consumed, the numbers were absurd.
 The decomposer, implementer, reviewer, and fixer were all independently exploring the codebase — reading the same files, building the same mental model, burning the same tokens.
+Four phases doing the same work.
+Four times the cost.

-The fix was an explicit explorer phase that runs once at the start of a session.
+The fix is an explicit explorer phase that runs once at session start.
 It produces static.md, a snapshot of the codebase’s architecture, key files, and patterns.
-Every subsequent phase reads from this shared context instead of exploring independently.
+Every subsequent phase reads from this shared context instead of exploring on its own.

 Session start